dimatsan/AppetizeExcersise/README.md

 ## Pre-conditions
 1. Python 3 installed
-2. Geolocation tracking permission allowed for https://the-internet.herokuapp.com/ (see misc details for more info)
+2. Geolocation tracking permission allowed for https://the-internet.herokuapp.com/ in browser settings(for more info see misc details)

 ## Framework set up